Doctor of Veterinary Medicine Professional Program

 VMC 981 – Laboratory Animal Medicine - The block will provide practical experience in the diagnosis, treatment, and prevention of diseases of laboratory animals.
 It will include special study of diseases of laboratory animals and the management of laboratory animal facilities.
 Opportunity to perform surgical procedures on common laboratory animals will be provided in a series of surgical labs.
 There will be field trips to other laboratory animal resource facilities within the Research Triangle Park and surrounding areas.
 The student will present a seminar on a selected topic for critical appraisal by students and faculty.

 VMP 990 - Large Animal Community Classroom – Senior DVM students will have the opportunity to undertake an elective rotation in an approved practice externship in a large animal practice a) food animal/rural or b) equine/mixed animal.
 The practice opportunity will meet the need recognized by students, CVM faculty and private practice colleagues alike to increase “hands on” experience in a private practice setting.
 Private practice experiences are available for year 1 – 3 students through the selective offerings.
 Presently, senior students have the opportunity to experience private practice by arranging an externship as an elective.
 However, initiating an elective course will ensure consistency between experiences, with clear expectations to achieve an approved level of learning/skills objectives with verification from the practice.
 Practitioners will be valuable partners in the education process in the senior year, providing access to individual animal and herd-related clinical diversity that is increasingly difficult to offer in the academic setting.
-Prerequisites.
-Must contact and obtain approval from Dr. Malcolm Roberts in the beginning of the process.
+See website for prerequisites.

 VMC 990 - Musculoskeletal Ultrasound in the Horse – This course will provide an opportunity for veterinary students to develop and use problem-solving skills during management of clinical cases, incorporating diagnostic ultrasound in a number of different clinical situations.
 The course will begin with a brief description of the physics of ultrasound and the resultant sound beam to tissue interactions.
 The majority of the course will center on musculoskeletal diagnostic ultrasound.
 This elective is offered during the spring of each year when the caseload for performance horses is higher.
 The equine surgery service clinician provides the majority of the lameness caseload and initially directs the workup of each case.
 Prerequisite: VMC 975 Equine General Surgery.